mbrochh/django-graphql-apollo-react-demo/README.md

 pip install django-cors-headers
 ```

-Now we need to update our Django settings:
+Now we need to update our Django settings with new settings related to the
+`rest_framework` and `corsheaders` apps:

 ```py
 # File: ./backend/backend/settings.py**